oVirt/ovirt-site/source/feature/uiplugins.html.md

  `string label`
  `object actionButtonInterface`

 Adds new button to the action panel and/or context menu for the given main tab.
 Semantics of `entityTypeName` is identical to one declared by `addSubTab` function.
 The `label` is the text displayed on button.
-The `actionButtonInterface` is an object containing (optional) functions and values that override default button behavior:
+The `actionButtonInterface` is an [interface object](#JavaScript_interface_object) that overrides button behavior via following properties:

 *   `onClick` - function called when user clicks the button, arguments are items currently selected in given main tab, no-op by default
 *   `isEnabled` - function called to determine whether the button should be enabled (clickable), arguments are items currently selected in given main tab, returns `true` by default